ravinitheshreddy/IMAJ-childrens-drawings/README.md

   - `model_learning/`: Contains the files used in training the model
     - `learning_rates/`, `losses/`, `results/`, `scores/`, `triplets/`, `weights/`: The folders are used to saved the respective data during the training process.
     - `drawing_artwork_pair_train_test_split.csv` and 10 other versions of it contains the data split into train, validation and test sets.
 Each CSV contains the 5 columns namely the id for the drawing artwork pair, the id of the drawing, id of the artwork, the set of the pair (train, test or validation) and the parent drawing id.
+    - `comparision/`: Contains the scores of evaluating all the models of the 11 datasplits.
   - `text_data/`: Contains the metadata files and id to path mapping.
 - `report/`: Contains the tex and files used in generating the thesis document.